risingwavelabs/risingwave-docs-legacy/docs/ingest/data-ingestion.md

 ### Source

 In RisingWave, **Source** is the most fundamental object used to connect to data from external systems.
-Here is a simple example of creating a source from kafka.
+Here is a simple example of creating a source from Kafka.

 ```SQL
 CREATE SOURCE kafka_source (